rytilahti/python-eq3bt/README.md

 * Writing settings: target temperature, auto mode presets, temperature offset
 * Setting the active mode: auto, manual, boost, away
 * Reading the device serial number and firmware version
+* Reading presets and temperature offset in more recent firmware versions.

 ## Not (yet) supported)

-* Reading presets, temperature offset.
-This may not be possible.
 * No easy-to-use interface for setting schedules.

 # Installation